salemhilal/atom-jsfmt/README.md

 To do
 -----

- - Look for `.jsfmt` files in all the places that the command line tool looks (like `/etc/jsfmt`).
+ - Look for `.jsfmtrc` files in all the places that the command line tool looks (like `/etc/.jsfmtrc` or `~/.jsfmtrc`).
- - Add searching functionality
+ - Add searching / rewriting functionality
  - Flag lines with errors